jcoliz/PlaidQuickstartBlazor/README.md

 PS Server> cp .\secrets.example.yaml .\secrets.yaml
 ```

-Copy `secrets.example.yaml` to a new file called `secrets.yaml` and fill out the configuration  variables inside.
+Copy `secrets.example.yaml` to a new file called `secrets.yaml`, then fill out the configuration variables inside.
 At
 minimum `ClientID` and `Secret` must be filled out.
 Get your Client ID and secrets from
 the [Plaid dashboard](https://dashboard.plaid.com/account/keys)